-I’m currently taking a break from running a space full time and mostly locked in my East London art bunker painting and such, there are still Cultivate events happening though.
-We spent just over three very busy non-stop years as curator at Cultivate, an artist-run gallery and creative space in Vyner Street, London E2 (2011 – 2014).
+Just over three very busy non-stop years we’re spent curating at Cultivate, an artist-run gallery and creative space smack bang in the middle of Vyner Street, London E2 (2011 – 2014).
 There’s a regular blog about Cultivate here.
 Vyner Street was home base from August 2011 until the end of 2014, during that period we put on 112 group shows, solo shows, events and such during a run of just over three years where the space was open every single week.
-We were until the end of December 2014 and the property developers struck, the building is being pulled down and another block of expensive flats are going up instead.
-During 2015 and 2016 Cultivate events have been happening in various warehouses, railway arches, tailor’s shops, parks, on seafronts, on walls….
+We were there until the end of December 2014 and the property developers struck, the building has now been pulled down and another block of expensive flats has gone up instead.
+During 2015, 2016 and 2017 Cultivate events have been happening in various warehouses, railway arches, tailor’s shops, formal galleries as well as online, in parks, on seafronts, on walls….

 FORTHCOMING EVENTS –